-Below are some times when you may buck traditional advice and carry leaner emergency savings.
+Below are some reasons why you may buck traditional advice and carry leaner emergency savings.

 - You have few expenses relative to your income: Depending on your situation, you may not have very many living expenses.
 Maybe you don’t own a home or car, or they are paid off already.
 If your living expenses take up only a small portion of your income, you may be fine with a smaller emergency fund.

 - You have no dependents: Having children and other dependents often means higher expenses and more responsibility.
 You have to make sure you’re covered if something happens and you’re unable to work or provide for your family.
-If you have no dependents, though, you don’t need to save as much money for others’ living expenses too.
+If you have no dependents, though, you don’t need to save more money for others’ living expenses.